 The following topics related to disc brakes are discussed in this article -

-The disc brake pads last a LONG time -- just three replacement sets of pads on my 1970 Bug so far.
+The disc brake pads on my 1970 bug last a LONG time -- just three replacement sets of pads in 248,000 miles so far.
 And I have NEVER had to replace any of the seals/calipers etc. in my disc brakes.
 The discs are now getting a bit too shiny -- I'll get them machined when I do the car up.
 That will be the first time for machining too.

-Another thing you (and I) can do to improve brakes is to fit Type 3 rear drums.
+Another thing you CAN do to improve brakes is to fit Type 3 rear drums.
 These have wider shoes, but apparently they fit straight on.
 I haven't bothered because mine seem to be okay (they need machining too now though), but I believe it can make a big difference, and the performance boys usually go this route.

 See our Disk Brake Installation procedure.

 The conversion from drum brakes to disc brakes is easy enough with a conversion kit.
 There are several types of VW disc sets though.
 Mine are identical to the Type 3 units from about 1966 -- they have single retaining pins on the pads.
 A later version has two pins.
 Doesn't matter which you have, they both work VERY well.
-The original master cylinder can be used, but there is a specific one for the discs -- it uses a different method of bleed holes inside the cylinder to move brake fluid back into the reservoir.
-There is no fade with disc brakes -- even when pulling a big load (I've done THAT a few times).
-You'd like the disk brakes -- they feel very 'solid'.
-Gives the VW confident braking.
+There is an issue with the master cylinder though - you can't use a drum-only master cylinder in a front disc equipped car.
+There is a specific one for the disc/drums, and more recently a universal version has become available, so when changing to disc brakes, you need to make sure you have either the older disc/drum master cylinder, or the newer universal version.

 Dave wrote - Iíve been able to improve my standard braking system significantly, but Iím still not satisfied with them.
 I have quite a complete set of instructions, with pictures, on how to install disk brakes on the front of a Super Beetle -- it doesnít look all that hard.
-I looked in the Rocky Mountain Motorworks catalog (now Mid-America Motorworks) for disc brake conversion kits -- $300 American for both Standard Bugs and Supers.
-The SB conversion kit from TopLine Parts is also $300.
-(Dave ultimately purchased his disk brake kit from Aircooled.Net for $280, excluding the braided stainless steel brake lines.
+I looked in the Rocky Mountain Motorworks catalog (now Mid-America Motorworks) for disc brake conversion kits -- $US300 for both Standard Bugs and Supers.
+The SB conversion kit from TopLine Parts is also $US300.
+(Dave ultimately purchased his disk brake kit from Aircooled.Net for $US280, excluding the braided stainless steel brake lines.
 With the stainless steel brake lines, the kit is $320.)